-A few months ago, a friend, who is a physician’s assistant working in a urology clinic, approached me with a concern.
-He told me, in general terms, that several emerging adult men, ages 18-25, were coming into the clinic with problems associated with Erectile Dysfunction (ED).
+A few months ago, a friend, who is a physician’s assistant working in a urology clinic, approached me with concern.
+He told me, in general terms, that several emerging adult men, ages 18-25, we’re coming into the clinic with problems associated with Erectile Dysfunction (ED).
 Upon physical examination, he found these young men to be healthy and most of the time particularly fit individuals with no physical explanation for their ED.
 Further assessment revealed the common denominator between these young men was their high consumption and daily viewing of pornography.

 The concern about pornography for my friend as a medical provider, for these young men, and for those who seek to help them sparks some important questions:

 Why is pornography so powerful?

 The simple answer is that pornography acts like a drug in the brain and can become very powerful, particularly for some individuals.
 Researchers Love, Laier, Brand, Hatch, and Hajela (2015) conducted and published a review of several studies exploring the neuroscience of internet pornography.
 What they found and reported is compelling.
 Studies examining the neuroimaging results of subjects who viewed internet pornography reveal brain region activation similar to craving and drug cue reactions for alcohol, cocaine, and nicotine.1

 People who identified as engaging in compulsive sexual behaviors showed more reactivity in the brain when compared with those who identified as non-compulsive.
 Thus, viewing pornography, especially when it becomes compulsive in nature, activates the same underlying brain networks as alcohol and other drugs.
 These studies offer profound evidence that the compulsive and consistent use of pornography is potentially as powerful as drug use.

 A great video presentation and review of studies on the brain of pornography use can be found at the Your Brain on Porn website.2